 Human Resources in Research

 As part of its responsibilities to oversee the effective and efficient administration of research on campus, the OVPR has expanded the scope of its HR in Research to include immigration.
-The redesigned service aims to advance the Strategic Directions of Research Excellent and International as defined in Destination 2020.

 Our Advisory Services to the Research Community

 As one of the country’s leading research-intensive institutions, we are proud to be front-runners in offering this unique and innovative service to our research community.